danielplebani/danielplebani/README.md

 # 💫 About Me:

-🔭 I completed Boolean Careers' Full-Stack web development course successfully and I'm about to step into the professional world.<br />
+🔭 I have successfully completed Boolean Careers' Full-Stack Web Development course and have just entered the professional world.<br />
 🤝 I thrive in team environments and I'm eager to apply the skills I've acquired. <br />
 🚀 I find it rewarding to craft dynamic and user-friendly applications. <br />
 📌 I'm always open to collaborative projects and keen on contributing innovative